MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

 This article shows you how to install the Microsoft Entra provisioning Agent by using PowerShell cmdlets.

 >[!NOTE]
 >This article deals with installing the provisioning agent by using the command-line interface (CLI).
-For information on how to install the Microsoft Entra Provisioning Agent by using the wizard, see [Install the Microsoft Entra provisioning Agent](how-to-install.md).
+For information on how to install the Microsoft Entra provisioning agent by using the wizard, see [Install the Microsoft Entra provisioning agent](how-to-install.md).

 ## Prerequisite